 - Note 1: The Schedule of Expenditures of Federal Awards is prepared on the accrual basis of accounting.
 The information in this schedule is presented in accordance with the OMB's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
-Therefore, some amounts presented in this schedule may differ from the amounts presented in, or used in the preparation of, the City's basic financial statements. - Note 2: All pass-through entities listed above use the same CFDA numbers as the federal grantors to identify these grants, and have not assigned any additional identifying numbers. - Note 3: As part of its Section 8 Housing Choice Voucher Program, the City elects to administer portable vouchers totaling \$876,594 and related administration fees totaling \$59,854, as the Receiving Public Housing Authority (PHA) for various other Initial PHAs throughout the United States.
-This amount passed through the Initial PHAs has been excluded from the housing choice voucher cluster above. - Note 4: The City did not elect to use the 10 percent de minimus indirect cost rate.
+Therefore, some amounts presented in this schedule may differ from the amounts presented in, or used in the preparation of, the City's basic financial statements. - Note 2: Unless noted in the table above, the pass-through entities use the same CFDA numbers as the federal grantors to identify these grants, and have not assigned any additional identifying numbers. - Note 3: As part of its Section 8 Housing Choice Voucher Program, the City elects to administer portable vouchers totaling \$888,103 and related administration fees totaling \$72,453, as the Receiving Public Housing Authority (PHA) for various other Initial PHAs throughout the United States.
+This amount passed through the Initial PHAs has been excluded from the housing choice voucher cluster above. - Note 4: The City did not elect to use the 10 percent de minimis indirect cost rate.